sampan501/scipy/doc/source/tutorial/stats.rst

 subsampling the input data vectors and then fitting the distribution of test statistics to a normal distribution.
 Using this is similar to using MGC except that the value of `fast_sub_samples` is changed to an integer greater than 10.
-Note that while this test is much faster, it is slightly more inaccurate than the naive implementation when calculating p-values.
+Note that while this test much faster, it is slightly more inaccurate than the naive implementation when calculating p-values.

 Taking the same `linx` and `liny` as before, the test statistic, p-value, and MGC map can be calculated.
 This is thus: